 Paola Iovene, Ph.D.

-I enjoy translating fiction and am experimenting with different ways to integrate translation in my research and teaching.
+I enjoy translating and am experimenting with different ways to integrate translation in my research and teaching.

 - Tales of Futures Past: Literature and Anticipation in Contemporary China.
 Stanford University Press, 2014.